• Skip to main content

 XO Sauce Image Used Under Creative Commons License From pickyin.blogspot.com

-Developed in the 1980s in Hong Kong for Cantonese cuisine, XO sauce is made of roughly chopped dried seafoods (including scallops and shrimp), and subsequently cooked with chili peppers, onions, and garlic.
+Developed in the 1980s in Hong Kong for Cantonese cuisine, XO sauce is made of roughly chopped dried seafoods (including scallops and shrimp) and the best dried ham, and subsequently cooked with chili peppers, onions, and garlic.

 This deliciously spicy dried seafood-based sauce bears similarity to the Fujianese Shacha sauce.
 Spring Moon, the Hotel Peninsula Hong Kong’s Chinese restaurant, is often credited with the invention of XO sauce.